 Where Are the Best Places to Get Married in Hawaii?

 While there’s no end to beautiful Hawaii wedding locations, we do have our favorites.

 What’s most important is finding a Hawaii ceremony location that has everything you’re looking for in a wedding venue.
 Do you want a beach wedding?
 A private garden ceremony with a waterfall?
 A chapel?
 Do you want a large area for many guests, or are you looking for an intimate ceremony with just the two of you?
 Whatever you’re looking for, we can help!

-Beach weddings are the most popular.
+Beach weddings are popular.
 Not only are they much more affordable than a hotel and private venue ceremonies, but they also provide you with amazing natural beauty.
-Our most popular beach wedding location is Sherwood Forest Beach on the island of Oahu.
-The turquoise waters of Waimanalo Bay, the soft white sand, and the amazing Hawaii scenery make Sherwood’s exactly what most people think of when dreaming of a Hawaii beach wedding.
+Our most popular beach wedding location is Sandy Beach on the island of Oahu.
+The turquoise waters and lava rocks provide exactly what most couples think of when dreaming of a Hawaii beach wedding.

 We have so many beautiful locations, each offering something unique for you.